infews/keydown/README.md

 ### Syntax Highlighting

-Code syntax highlighting is done via [Pygments](http://pygments.org), which must be installed locally to work.
-All Pygments lexers are supported.
+Code syntax highlighting is done via [CodeMirror](http://codemirror.net).

 Mark your code by block escaping via `@@@` or ` ``` `